steve228uk/YouTube-Music/README.md

 ## YT Music

-A simple Mac app wrapper using WKWebView for [YouTube Music](https://music.youtube.com) that allows YouTube Music to run as a standalone process with media key support.
+A simple Mac app wrapper using WKWebView for [YouTube Music](https://music.youtube.com) that allows YouTube Music to run as a standalone process.
+Supports:

+- Media Keys
+- Keyboard shortcuts
+- "Now Playing" Notification Center widget
+- Touch Bar media controls and scrubber
+- System notifications when a new track plays

 > Disclaimer: YT Music is an unofficial application and not affiliated with YouTube or Google Inc. in any way.
 "YouTube", "YouTube Music" and the "YouTube Logo" are registered trademarks of Google Inc.